Partner Visa 820/801 – 300/801

 To be eligible for these Visas, the applicant must be married or in a de-facto relationship with an Australian citizen, permanent resident or eligible New Zealand citizen.

 The Partner Visa is a Temporary Visa, which allows the applicant to live and work in Australia and it leads to Permanent Residency

 There are two main visa through which partners of Australian Citizens or Permanent Residents can obtain a visa for Australia, depending on the individual circumstances and whether the person applying for the visa is onshore or offshore:

 The applicant must be in Australia to access this Visa.

 This is a Two Stage Visa – 820/801.

 The initial stage, the subclass 820, requires the applicant to be married, or have been in a De Facto relationship for at least 12 months, with an Australian Permanent Resident or Citizen, or eligible NZ Citizen.

-Two years from the date of application for the subclass 820 visa, the applicant is invited to submit evidence that the relationship is continuing, to allow the Department of Home Affairs to grant the applicant with the Permanent Residency, the Subclass 801 visa.
+Two years from the date of the application for the subclass 820 visa, the applicant is invited to submit evidence that the relationship is ongoing, to allow the Department of Home Affairs to grant the applicant with the Permanent Residency, through the application for the Subclass 801 visa.

 The applicant must be outside of Australia to access this Visa.

 This is a Two Stage Visa – 309/100.